 Record daily increase in global coronavirus cases

-The World Health Organization (WHO) reported a record increase in global coronavirus cases on Friday, with the total rising by 237,743 in 24 hours, Reuters reported.
+The World Health Organization on Friday reported a record increase in global coronavirus cases, with the total rising by 284,196 in 24 hours, Reuters reports.

-The biggest increases were from the United States, Brazil, India and South Africa, according to a daily report.

 (Arutz Sheva’s North American desk is keeping you updated until the start of Shabbat in New York.
 The time posted automatically on all Arutz Sheva articles, however, is Israeli time.)